 Because they are fast and relatively efficient to use, credit-based insurance scores are frequently used to help set premiums.
 Some people believe doing so harms people from historically disadvantaged racial and ethnic groups and people with low incomes.
 These groups on average have lower credit scores than the population as a whole, and these scores may overstate the actual risk.

-Another area of growing concern involving older Americans is annuity sales.
+Another area of growing concern involving older Americans is annuity A contract that provides fixed payments for a lifetime or a specified number of years, usually after retirement. sales.
 These products are sold as retirement investments.
 As sales have risen, consumers and regulators have reported instances of unfair and deceptive sales practices, particularly with respect to deferred annuities.
-According to the National Association of Insurance Commissioners, most states have adopted some form of its model suitability regulation for annuity transactions.
+According to the National Association of Insurance Commissioners, most states have adopted some form of its model suitability regulation for annuity A contract that provides fixed payments for a lifetime or a specified number of years, usually after retirement. transactions.
 In some of those states, suitability requirements apply only to individuals of a specified age, generally 65 and older.
-The terms used in annuity contracts may also be confusing.
+The terms used in annuity A contract that provides fixed payments for a lifetime or a specified number of years, usually after retirement. contracts may also be confusing.
 Insurance companies often use different terms for similar benefits under the contracts, which can make product comparison difficult.

 Viatical and life settlement products are also a concern.
 Viatical settlement products are intended to enable people with terminal illnesses to obtain needed funds from their life insurance policies prior to death.
 Life settlement products involve healthy people who sell their whole life insurance policies when they no longer want them.
 Some of the settled policies are bundled into securities or bonds and sold in global financial markets.
 Policies for which a market has developed are typically whole life with a cash surrender value.
 These practices have the potential for fraud and misrepresentation for both the person who invests in the product and the person who provides the insurance policy.